HMuraja/p5-book-review/README.md

     ~~~~
 11. A *runtime.txt* was created and the used python version, **python-3.9.16** was added to it, so that HEroku knows which version to use.
 12. As a final change in the repository the env.py comment out DEV and DEBUG parameters.
-13. All changes were commited.
+13. All changes were committed.
 14. The previously created 'read-rave' app was opened in Heroku.
 15. In the settings tab and Config Vars was opened and add *'read-rave-86b7234dccae.herokuapp.com'* value for a CLIENT_ORIGIN key.
 The final Config Vars looked ike below: